 - Cheese – Cube up whatever cheese you have in your fridge, you really can't go wrong here.

-- Dried Fruit – Craisins, raisins, dried blueberries, and dried strawberries are great to throw in to protein packs as a nutritious little sweet.
+- Dried Fruit – Craisins, raisins, dried blueberries, and dried strawberries are great to throw in protein packs as a nutritious little sweet.

 Don't those all sound so delicious?
 These DIY lunchables are perfect for kids and adults, alike. 😉 Let us know what your favorite combos are in the comments!